koengommers/news-recommendation/README.md

     poetry run python src/train_recommender.py +model=nrms model/user_encoder=additive_attention

-There are some pre-made presets for Hierarchical User Interest Modeling (from HieRec) and Multi-Interest User Modeling (from MINER).
+There are some override presets for Hierarchical User Interest Modeling (from HieRec) and Multi-Interest User Modeling (from MINER).
 Example for using NRMS with Multi User-interest:

-    poetry run python src/train_recommender.py +model=nrms +options=multi_interest
+    poetry run python src/train_recommender.py +model=nrms +model_overrides=multi_interest

 Note: you are responsible for ensuring the necessary features for each component are selected.